aragon/geo-browser-contracts/README.md

 ### Personal Space

-Personal spaces feature a simplified governance model, where anyone defined as editor can immediatelly execute proposals.
-Members can also propose and execute content related actions.
+Personal spaces feature a simplified governance model, where anyone defined as editor can execute proposals immediatelly.
+Members can also execute content related actions.

 <img src="./img/personal-1.svg">